alexsharabayko/parse/README.md

 # Parsing engine for csv files

-This engine can parse file on client (more fast, without time and memory control) and on server (less fast, with control);
+This engine can parse file on client (more fast, without time and memory control) and on server (less fast, with control).

 ## To run project:

+Clone it

 First, run command